dezashibi-c/b-hello-world/03-tips/03-coding_style.md

   - Types like `char*`, `int*`, `MyStruct*` are way more readable to me than I put `*` close to the variable name
   - I don't like multiple definitions for pointers in one go, I prefer to define pointers in separate lines with proper initializations and other stuffs.
 - I prefer to continue the old-school way of putting '{' and '}' in separate lines. when I'm writing `C` I can't help myself but seeing the code like that.
+- I prefer using 4 spaces for indentations.